muhammadamir-github/odoo_module_description_regulations/readme.md

 		- Else
 			- Bullet List

-4. Description can have the following Sections:
+4. Description must have the following Sections:
 	- **Requirements**, which should list the required *Fields* and *Functions* added by other modules classified by their model names.

 	- **Adds**, which should list the following entities added by the addon: